European Doctor Who Prescribes Abortion Pills To U.S. Women Online Sues FDA

 "Some women in the United States can exercise that right just by going down the street if those women happen to live in New York or San Francisco or other major metropolitan areas on either one of the coasts," Hearn said in an interview with NPR.
 "But women in Idaho and other rural states, especially conservative states ... cannot exercise that right."

 A handful of states have only one clinic that provides abortions, forcing patients to drive hundreds of miles to obtain one.
 Under the Trump administration, organizations that provide or refer patients for abortions face new restrictions on how they can obtain funding to provide other kinds of reproductive health care, which could push some providers to stop offering the procedure.
-And many states are attempting to restrict the procedure in state law, or by imposing heavy regulations on clinics.
+And many states are attempting to restrict the procedure in state law or by imposing heavy regulations on clinics.

-Since March of 2018, the lawsuit says, 37,000 women from all 50 states in the U.S. have contacted Aid Access.
+Since March 2018, the lawsuit says, 37,000 women from all 50 states in the U.S. have contacted Aid Access.
 Gomperts, who divides her time between Austria and the Netherlands, prescribed the medication to more than 7,000 U.S. patients seeking to end first-trimester pregnancies during that time, according to the lawsuit.

 The drugs, mifepristone and misoprostol, are both approved by the FDA to induce abortion under a doctor's direction.
 The World Health Organization recommends a protocol that involves taking the two drugs in tandem.
-Mifepristone is especially heavily regulated in the U.S. and cannot be obtained at a commercial pharmacy, making it difficult for many women to obtain the drug.
+Mifepristone is especially heavily regulated in the U.S. and cannot be obtained at a commercial pharmacy, making it difficult for many women to obtain it.

 Gomperts uses telemedicine to consult with patients online, writes a prescription and provides instructions on how to request the medication from an exporter in India, Hearn said.
 The pills are then shipped to patients' homes.

 In March, the FDA issued a warning letter accusing Aid Access of violating federal law by misbranding and facilitating the improper distribution of the drugs.
-The letter said that "the sale of misbranded and unapproved new drugs poses an inherent risk to consumers who purchase those products."
+The letter said that the "sale of misbranded and unapproved new drugs poses an inherent risk to consumers who purchase those products."
 The agency ordered Aid Access to stop distributing the medications in the United States or face repercussions, including the seizure of the drugs, without notice.

 Gomperts stopped prescribing the medications to U.S. patients for about two months, from roughly mid-March to mid-May, before resuming, according to her attorney.